trys/OpenMail-API/README.md

 * Have Redis running locally `brew install redis` and `brew services start redis`
 * Node.js 8.6.0 or later
 * npm or yarn
-* Knex CLI installed `npm install -g knex`

 ### Get the project running

 1. Replace `.env.example` with `.env` with your db config settings
 2. Replace `src/config/local.js` with your database settings (don't commit your changes to this file)
 3. Run `yarn` or `npm install`
-4. cd to the `src` directory and run `knex migrate:latest` to set up the database schema
+4. Run `npm run migrate:latest` to set up the database schema
 5. Run `yarn dev` to start the dev server

 ## TODO